 Nesterov is an undersized puck mover who plays a strong positional game.
 He has a high hockey IQ, which helped keep him in the KHL this year.
 In fact, Nesterov was used at both forward and a defense for Chelyabinsk late in the year and in the playoffs.

-TAMPA BAY – The Tampa Bay Lightning have signed defenseman Artem Sergeev to a three-year entry level contract, vice president and general manager Steve Yzerman announced today.
+TAMPA BAY – The Tampa Bay Lightning have signed defenseman Mathieu Roy (WAH) to a NHL contract for the remaining games of the 2012-13 season today, vice president and general manager Steve Yzerman announced.